 The VAMWON consists of Virginia Cooperative Extension agents and volunteers trained in the proper design, management, and maintenance of private water supply systems (springs, wells, and cisterns).
 They organize and conduct county-based drinking water clinics and serve as a local resource for clientele with household water quality concerns.
 If you are interested in becoming part of the VAMWON, apply online.

 Master Food Volunteers help support Extension's family and consumer sciences agents through education and outreach efforts.
 These volunteers are involved in programs related to food preparation, nutrition, food safety, and physical activity.
 If you have an interest in becoming a Master Food Volunteer, contact Melissa Chase, state coordinator for the Master Food Volunteer Program, email@example.com.

-Virginia Cooperative Extension’s Family Nutrition Program (FNP) helps limited-income children and families acquire the knowledge and skills necessary to buy and eat nutritionally sound foods that can result in a healthier lifestyle.
+Virginia Cooperative Extension's Family Nutrition Program helps limited-resource families and children develop the knowledge and skills necessary to make healthier lifestyle choices on a limited budget.

-For more information, contact the Virginia Nutrition Outreach Instructor nearest to you:
+For more information on volunteer opportunities with FNP, contact the agent nearest to you:

 The Master Financial Education Volunteer program focuses on helping families build their financial capacity through classes on topics such as managing money, planning for home ownership, getting out of debit, retirement planning, and preventing identity theft.
 The program also provides one-on-one mentoring.

 Master Financial Education Volunteers receive a minimum of 20 hours of classroom instruction and, in return, commit to contribute an additional 40 hours of service to the in the 12 months following the training.

 Volunteer educators partner with local Extension Agents to provide individual counseling sessions; assist at Reality Store, Kids Marketplace, and poverty simulations; teach money management workshops to youth; and lead adult financial management classes.